Woodland Creation (Native)

 Having a mix of species can help with both pest and disease resistance.

 When considering native woodland creation it useful to take note of existing native tree species in your area as these are more likely to perform well.
 For example native Scots Pine within the Cairngorm National Park whereas Birch, Willows and Alder are more suited to wetter environments.
 If you have pockets of better ground within the area you are considering species such as Oak may be suitable.
+See our Quick Guide table below or download a printable copy here.

 Sign up to the FAS newsletter